ShahemNezamEddin/Dancing-together/README.md

 ### Gallery

-  - The gallery provides users with dancing images to see what the classes look like.
+  - The gallery provides users with dancing images to see more about classes.
   - This section is valuable to users, it gives them an idea about the classes and the ballet training.

 ![Gallery](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/gallery-readme-1.PNG)